A bush ranger answering a call at Lewa Nature Conservancy in Kenya. Image courtesy of Amit Vitale.

 - We deployed our Tusk Ambassadors™ or “associate advocates” to all of our current public policy campaign areas where bills to ban the market of ivory and rhino horn are currently in the legislative session.

-- We campaigned in the states of Colorado, Connecticut, Delaware, Iowa, Indiana, Illinois, Michigan, Ohio, Oregon, Rhode Island, and Vermont and in the commonwealth of Massachusetts—in collaboration with other NGOs and advocates—to ban the market of wildlife parts, most especially elephant ivory, rhino horn, and giraffe bones.
+- We campaigned in the states of Colorado, Connecticut, Delaware, Iowa, Indiana, Illinois, Michigan, Nevada, Ohio, Oregon, Rhode Island, and Vermont and in the commonwealth of Massachusetts—in collaboration with other NGOs and advocates—to ban the market of wildlife parts, most especially elephant ivory, rhino horn, and giraffe bones.

 - We filed an amicus brief petition to the United States federal government, specifically the U.S. Fish and Wildlife under the direction of the U.S. Secretary of Interior, to reclassify the African elephant (Loxodonta africanus) under the Endangered Species Act (ESA) of 1973 from Threatened to Endangered.